kittykatattack/ga/README.md

   loop at any time.
 - Tileset (spritesheet) support using `frame` and `filmstrip` methods to make sprites using tileset frames.
-- Built-in texture atlas support for the popular Texture Packer format.
+- Built-in texture atlas support for the popular Texture Packer
+- format.
+Use a sprite's `setTexture` method if you want to change a sprite's image source while the game is running
 - A keyframe animation and state manager for sprites.
 Use `show` to display a sprite's image state.
 Use `play` or `playSequence` to play a sequence of frames (in a `loop` if you want to).
 Use